 Legal Services of New Jersey (also known as Legal Aid) Their services are free to qualified, low-income families and individuals, but they have a huge caseload and are only able to take on a certain number of new cases each day.
 Under Christie, their funding has been cut several times so many people needing free legal help cannot get it.
 Your best chance of being accepted as a Legal Services client is to be at the door of their local office a couple of hours before it opens, so you can be amoung the first cases that day which are evaluated as possible service recipients.

 New Jersey Tenant’s Organization Call 201-342-3775 to get in the queue for a callback from this organization, then visit their office at 389 Main Street, Hackensack and hand in – or slide under the door if the office is closed – a check for $22 annual dues along with your contact information.
 NJTO can only assist members whose dues are paid, but there’s no waiting requirement to get help; they can speak with you right away as long as you’ve given them your dues payment.
 Counsellors provide expert information about tenant’s rights and can explain legal and court procedures.
 Although their staff are not lawyers and cannot give legal advice or predict court outcomes, they are very knowledgeable about tenant matters.
 Put in your call to them ASAP, as you may wait a while for a callback.
 These people stay very busy!

 Ronald Schwartz, Esq. at 201-342-3626 is a lawyer extremely versed in landlord-tenant matters, with offices in Hackensack, NJ.
 Mr. Schwartz does not offer free service, but his advice is invaluable.

-- Tenant Resource Directory This is written for Newark tenants but contains information generally useful to all tenants.
+- Newark Tenant Resources This is written for Newark tenants but contains information generally useful to all tenants.